michaelivanov1/stock-market-data/README.md

 **STOCK MARKET:**

 Fetch American stock market data from the "alphavantage" API such as open/close price, high/low price, and volume on any weekday.
-Users can also view an interactive chart which displays stock data along with date selection.
+Users can also view a chart which displays stock data based on date selected.

 Users can choose from which stock exchange they would like to see data from. ex: NYSE or NASDAQ, or ALL public American companies.